The Securities Litigation Review: France

 iv Damages and remedies

-Although case law was initially unclear regarding this issue, it now considers that the only consequence of a dissemination of false or misleading information is a loss of opportunity for the investors to make a better investment.50 As a result, the indemnity awarded to the investors will only represent a portion of their damage, interfering with the legal principle of full indemnification of the loss.
-In addition, instead of assessing the loss of opportunity on a case-by-case basis, French courts tend to award the same indemnity per share to all claimants51 or to broad categories of claimants.52
+Although case law was initially unclear regarding this issue, it now considers that the only consequence of a dissemination of false or misleading information is a loss of opportunity for the investors to make a better investment.53 As a result, the indemnity awarded to the investors will only represent a portion of their damage, interfering with the legal principle of full indemnification of the loss.
+In addition, instead of assessing the loss of opportunity on a case-by-case basis, French courts tend to award the same indemnity per share to all plaintiffs54 or to broad categories of plaintiffs.55

 i Forms of action

 The AMF has broad powers to supervise the stock markets and to investigate any related suspicious activities.
-Based on its findings, it may enjoin the relevant person from violating applicable laws and regulations.54 In the context of market abuse, however, the most common form of action is for the AMF to intervene after the fact by initiating a sanction procedure, as further described below.
+Based on its findings, it may inter alia enjoin the relevant person from violating applicable laws and regulations.63 In the context of market abuse, however, the most common form of action is for the AMF to intervene after the fact by initiating a sanction procedure, as further described below.

-After several consultations on this topic, the French Parliament thus amended the law in 2016 so as to avoid double public enforcement of market abuse laws against the same person for the same facts.57 Since then, the AMF is entitled to pursue a market abuse case only if the Public Prosecutor for Financial Matters does not, and vice versa.58 In the event of disagreement between them, the Public Prosecutor of the Paris Court of Appeal has full discretion to attribute the case to either one or the other.
+After several consultations on this topic, the French Parliament thus amended the law in 2016 so as to avoid double public enforcement of market abuse laws against the same person for the same facts.66 Since then, the AMF is entitled to pursue a market abuse case only if the Public Prosecutor for Financial Matters does not, and vice versa.67 In the event of disagreement between them, the Public Prosecutor of the Paris Court of Appeal has full discretion to attribute the case to either one or the other.
+To date, it seems that most cases are still left with the AMF,68 and that the Public Prosecutor for Financial Matters claims jurisdiction mostly when the case requires complex investigations to be conducted, notably abroad.69

 If a sanction procedure is initiated, the AMF Board sends to respondents a statement of objections, on which they have two months to comment.
 The AMF Board also transfers the file to the AMF Enforcement Committee, which appoints one of its members as rapporteur.
 The rapporteur will review the case, conduct further investigation, if needed, and opine on the merits of the objections in a report, on which respondents have 15 days to comment.
 After a hearing during which the rapporteur, a representative of the AMF Board and the respondents will present their oral arguments, the AMF Enforcement Committee will rule on the case.